ts-engine/ts-engine/packages/cli/README.md

 ### Test

 Unit tests are run using [Jest](https://jestjs.io/).

 The default jest config can be extended by using a standard `jest.config.js` file. **Updating the `transform` option may lead to compilation issues when running tests.**

+You can create a setup file called `jest.setup.ts` and it will automatically be picked up and ran.

 ```sh
 # Run tests once